refgenie/refgenie/docs/jupyter_docs/refgenconf_usage.md

 ## Steps

 First, let's set the `$REFGENIE` environmet variable.
-It should be set by a pipeline user or the config file path shoulg be provided explictly, e.g. as an input to the pipeline (here shown as `user_provided_cfg_path`, not provided)
+It should be set by a pipeline user or the config file path should be provided explictly, e.g. as an input to the pipeline (here shown as `user_provided_cfg_path = None` -- not provided)

 ```python